 Stewards of the Oregon Rules of Civil Procedure Since 1979

 Where do the Oregon Rules of Civil Procedure come from and how are they changed?
 If a particular rule is not effective or has been rendered obsolete by technology, or by practice, how may it be amended?
-The ORCP are the work prodcut of the Council, and the Council is charged wih the responsibility of maintaining the ORCP.
+The ORCP are the work product of the Council, and the Council is charged with the responsibility of maintaining the ORCP.

 The Council on Court Procedures is the Oregon public body that is most directly involved in creating, reviewing, and amending the Oregon Rules of Civil Procedure that govern procedure and practice in all Oregon circuit courts (except for the small claims departments).